 Consistent with ABA standards, regular class attendance is required as a condition for receiving course credit.
-The Faculty Committee on Academic Rules and Petitions has articulated ABA Standard 304(d) concerning student attendance as follows:
+The Faculty Committee on Rules and Petitions has articulated ABA Standard 304(d) concerning student attendance as follows:

-- Regular class attendance is required as a condition of receiving credit for Law School classes.
+(1) Regular class attendance is required as a condition of receiving credit for Law School classes.
 Each instructor may supplement this general attendance requirement by announcing a more specific attendance requirement for a particular class.
 It is the obligation of each student to conform to these requirements.

-- No student shall:
+(3) No student shall:

-- Maintain a primary residence outside the Chicago metropolitan area
+(b) Maintain a primary residence outside the Chicago metropolitan area

-- Fail to sign a seating chart within two weeks of enrollment in any
+(c) Fail to sign a seating chart within one week of enrollment in any

 Upon finding a student in violation of any of these requirements, the Committee on Rules and Petitions may deny the student credit in the class, withdraw the student’s privilege of membership in the School, add a memo to the student’s file, or take any other appropriate action.

 PLEASE NOTE: Faculty members are increasingly strict in interpreting what constitutes “regular” attendance.
 Students have been failed for poor attendance, have been dropped from class rosters, and have been denied credit in classes.
 In addition, many state bar licensing boards ask whether an applicant has ever been warned about problems with lateness or absenteeism.
 If a problem is noted by a faculty member, it will be reported to the appropriate licensing agency.